rian39/lists/log.md

 ## Thu 16 Feb 2017 09:36:46 GMT
 - TODO will start by adding deGoede today - have made some ~/notes/deGoede_lists_2016.md and should include some of those in main text
 - have made some notes on deGoede -- not sure they open up any new insights.
 Should read Staheli's piece.
 But they are useful support.
 TODO: include in conclusion
-- looking at TODOs -- Popper is important; started reading that again and making ~/notes/popper_propensities.md
+- looking at todos -- Popper is important; started reading that again and making ~/notes/popper_propensities.md
 - have added some Popper into intro and conclusion (too implicit?).
 Feels like I need to go through again and check the argument: which is now implicitly: conversion comes from propensities; .
 - TODO: check the overall argument by going through introduction, abstract and conclusion
-- TODO: check section headings map the overall argument
+- DONE: check section headings map the overall argument

+## Fri 17 Feb 2017 13:24:29 GMT
+- got Miller on Consumption; peanut-butter theory of shopping may be useful in framing what is going on with the shopping list; puts some notes in ~/notes/miller_consumptions_2012.md; two connections to social order -- the discrepancies between normative and actual; the sacrificial constitution of social order;
+- DONE: emphasize in conclusion that the 'conversion' in Tesco is an example of ongoing modification; of a propensity that existed as a possibility for quite a long time.
+So the conversion event is just as much about Tesco itself as about what happens to people.
+Always this double face of the event.
+- quite a lot of pfaffing around with images and other stuff; like labels etcs
+- TODO: commentary on the different items show in the items table and what they might be for an individual shopper;